madhuradighe/Capital_Bikeshare/README.md

 # Capital_Bikeshare
- Predictive Data Analysis in R
+ Predictive Data Analysis in R - (simple linear regression)

  Data Description:
  We will use data from DC’s Capital Bikeshare (also serves Maryland and Virginia).
 Capital